panda-lab/face-landmark/README.md

 - Command : ./face_lardmark

 ## notice
 - This model was trained on dlib face detector.
-Other face detector may not get landmark result as well as dlib
+Other face detector may not get landmark result as good as dlib

 ## Result
 ![](result/7_result.jpg)